 Fast Track to Fly Fishing Program

 This is a unique program.
 We will take you from novice to a point where you will be able to fly fish any stream or river.
-When you are done with the Fast Track Program we continue to work with you throughout your fly fishing season to mentor you with advice and direction through Treasure Valley Fly Fishing.
-The Fly Fast Track to Fly Fishing Program is 15 to 17 hours of fly fishing instruction which consists of 6 classes designed to take a cerebral and physical approach to fly fishing.
-These classes are the following:
+When you are done with the Fast Track Program we continue to work with you throughout your fly fishing season to mentor you with advice and direction.

 Critical Concepts in Fly Fishing

 There are many secrets, mysteries and critical concepts in fly fishing that can take many years to learn on your own.
 To pursue fly fishing as a sport, passion or hobby and not understand these concepts will only make your time on the water frustrating and difficult.
 Critical Concepts in Fly Fishing consist of 3 sessions that are broken down into 3 major aspects of fly fishing that are not taught anywhere but are the backbone in fly fishing.
 The first session is on dry fly fishing, the second is in emerger fishing and the last is nymph fishing (sub-surface).
 Critical Concepts in Fly Fishing is the foundation or base upon which your fly fishing skills are based on.
 Completion of Critical Concepts in Fly Fishing will give you the knowledge to be able fly fish any river or stream with confidence and poise.
-Critical Concepts in Fly Fishing is a core class in the Fast Track Progam and is taught in a class room environment with other anglers.
-Each session (3) can last up to 2 hours.
+The Critical Concepts in Fly Fishing session is the core foundation in fly fishing and the Fast Track to Fly Fishing Program and is taught in your private sessions and in 30 videos provided for you to download.

 These final four classes are held one on one with instructor and student at a time that fits their schedule.